Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/EMRIntegrations.md

 ### Cloud based EMR/EHR systems
 Cloud based EMRs have unique integration requirements involving the provider but can typically be setup quickly.

 Examples of Cloud EMR systems include: Athena, OCHIN and ECW.
-A complete list with setup details can be found at [Cloud EMR/EHR Providers](IRISEMRCloudProviders.html).
+A complete list with setup details can be found at [Cloud EMR/EHR Providers](/docs/integration/IRISEMRCloudProviders.md).

 ## HL7
 *Content* is provided between IRIS and your system through standard HL7 encoded messages for receiving orders and returning results.

-### HL7
-Integration to your EMR system is accomodated by using standard HL7 messages for receiving orders and returning results.

-Orders are submitted from your system using the standard [HL7 ORM Message](ORMSpecifications.html).
+Orders are submitted from your system using the standard [HL7 ORM Message](/docs/integration/TEC_005_Rev_C_Standard_Orders.md).

-Results are returned as one or more [HL7 ORU Messages](./TEC_007_Rev_B_Standard_Results.html).
+Results are returned as one or more [HL7 ORU Messages](/docs/intergration/TEC_007_Rev_C_Standard_Results.md).
 IRIS also supports sending [DFT](DFT_Results.html) and [MDM](MDM_Results.html) messages on completed results.